jayther/domful/README.md

         </tbody>
     </table>

+---

-TODO: include instructions for attribute selector
+*TODO*: include instructions for attribute selector

-TODO: include instructions for "proper" syntax for extended ability including adding events.
+*TODO*: include instructions for "proper" syntax for extended ability including adding events.

-Notes:
+---

+**Notes**:

 *   In order for DOMful to know what element you want to make, you have to provide the tag name in the element string. `div#myId` is acceptable. `#myId` is not.
 *   You cannot have nested selectors as the element string.
 DOMful will cry.
 *   The element's content is not HTML encoded when using a string for the content.
 So doing this:

         DOMful.parse({ 'p': '<span></span>' });
     will result in this:
         <p><span></span></p>

 *   Due to the nature of JavaScript literal objects, you cannot do this for multiple elements with the same selector:

         DOMful.parse({
             'p.same': 'one',
             'p.same': 'two'
         });

     This will just generate `<p class="same">two</p>`.
 To work around this limitation, use an array, like so:

         DOMful.parse([
             { 'p.same': 'one' },
             { 'p.same': 'two' }
         ]);

 *   By default, DOMful will throw errors when it runs into issues with parsing.
 You can either wrap calls to the DOMful functions with a try-catch or you can disable the strict check before the DOMful library is included:
         <script type="text/javascript">
             var DOMful = { strict: false };